Adding USB Camera

-- This tutorial uses the latest Klipper, Crowsnest, and Fluidd as examples.
-If you are using other methods, you will need to research them yourself.
+- This tutorial uses the latest Klipper, crowsnest, and Fluidd as examples.
+For other methods, you will need to research on your own.

 - For the